zhouhanc/superset-information-tracer/README.md

 2. Sum up all interaction counts
 3. Take the natural logarithm of the sum (why? the edge weight follows a logarithmic distribution. we take the log to visualize edges because the visualization tool assumes a linear weight distribution)

+The network graph is cumulative, and only shows edges with weight higher than average.

 ## Architecture
 Database Schema,